Ishaan-Datta/AWS-Deployment/README.md

 - NAT Gateway: Provides outbound internet access for resources in private subnets, enabling tasks like pulling updates or external API calls while blocking inbound traffic.

 ### Kubernetes Cluster:
 The Kubernetes cluster is deployed using kOps, which automates the creation and management of Kubernetes clusters on AWS.
-The cluster is bootstrapped with the necessary control plane and worker nodes, and security groups for the networking components provisioned by Terraform are configured to ensure secure and efficient communication between the cluster components.
-Features like Gossip DNS and bastion hosts are strategically implemented to ensure internal DNS resolution, secure internet access, and controlled administrative access to the cluster.
+The cluster is bootstrapped with the necessary control plane, worker nodes, and security groups for the networking components provisioned by Terraform are configured to ensure secure and efficient communication between the cluster components.

 #### **Hardware Configuration**:
 The instance group utilizes T3 instances for the worker nodes, which are ideal for microservices and low-latency interactive applications.
-Security groups are automatically made and attached to ensure secure communication between the nodes and external services.
+Security groups are automatically created and attached to ensure secure communication between the nodes and external services.

 #### **Network Configuration**:
 The cluster is configured to use gossip-based DNS for internal DNS resolution within the cluster, by configuring the cluster domain name to end with .k8s.local.
 This eliminates the need for external DNS services like Route 53, making it ideal for testing environments by reducing costs and complexity.
-This setup works well with private subnets because the DNS resolution is entirely internal to the cluster and doesn’t require any external network access.
-The security groups for the networking components such as VPC, subnets, and route tables are configured to ensure secure communication between the cluster components.

 kOps is smart enough to automatically map the master nodes to the private subnets and the utility (public) subnets to AWS resources like load balancers or NAT gateways that need public IP addresses.
 The worker nodes will also be placed in the private subnets by default, with access to the internet via the NAT gateway in the public subnet.
-This ensures isolation of backend services from the public internet while allowing controlled access to external services through the loadbalancer. kOps also distributes the network resources across availability zones for high availability.
-This ensures that if one availability zone goes down, the cluster can still function with the resources in the other availability zones.
+This ensures the isolation of backend services from the public internet while allowing controlled access to external services through the loadbalancer.

 #### **Bastion Hosts**:
-Bastion hosts can optionally be deployed to enable SSH access to the master and worker nodes within the private subnets.
-The bastion hosts are placed in the utility (public) subnets and are configured with security group rules to allow SSH access from any public IP range with the corresponding key.
+Bastion hosts can optionally be deployed for performing administrative tasks on the master and worker nodes within the private subnets via SSH.
+The bastion hosts are distributed in the utility (public) subnets and are configured with security group rules to allow SSH access from any public IP range with the corresponding key.
 This provides a secure way to access the cluster nodes for debugging, maintenance, or troubleshooting purposes.
-These bastion hosts are not required for normal operation of the cluster but can be useful for administrative tasks, and are additionally distributed across availability zones.